Frequently Asked Questions about VAMPY

 Many campers come from too far away for visits from parents, so visits are not expected.
 Parent visits are limited to weekends.
 Sunday afternoons work best, especially if parents help with laundry.
 All visits must be planned ahead with written and signed notification from parents.
-So that we know your plans, please do one of the following by Thursday noon preceding the intended visit:
+So that we know your plans, parents should do the following by noon on the Thursday preceding the intended visit:

 How much spending money should campers bring?